juandes/PokemonAPI-AnalyticsPlatform/README.md

 ## Project

-This repository contains a single Python file (the API) and an export of the collection (pokemondataset.json).
+This repository contains a single the API (app.py), several scripts, and an export of the collection (pokemondataset.json).